 }

-Step 4: Confirm hosting config was deployed
+Step 4: Actually deploy the hosting config

 firebase deploy --only hosting

-# Changed both firebase.json and functions:
+# Changed both firebase.json and functions

 firebase deploy --only hosting,functions

-firebase hosting:channel:list
+firebase hosting:sites:list

 Step 5: Verify with the emulator